Chapter 1:

 “Good point.”

 The two searched the area, leaving no rock unturned.
 After a few minutes, they finally gave up and walked back toward the meeting spot.
-Along the way they heard talking coming from ahead.
+Along the way they heard a conversation up ahead.
 The voices consisted of Amala and Vernon, but also one they were unfamiliar with.

 “Hang on, Katie.”
 Nicolaus peered out from behind a tree.
-He saw a tall, skeevy looking police officer.
-He was talking to Amala and Vernon.
+He saw a tall, skeevy looking police officer talking to Amala and Vernon.
 “Crap.
 Knew this would go south.”

 “What’s going on?”

 “The police are…” Then it hit Nicolaus.
-(That’s the same officer from this morning…the one from the park.
+(That’s the same officer from this afternoon…the one from the park.
 That can’t be a coincidence.)

 “Spike…what’s up?
 The police are…?”

 Amala took notice of Nicolaus as she looked off to the side.
 She didn’t want to make a scene, so she began mouthing words to him.
-[From…this…morning] Nicolaus, not being a master of lip reading was just barely able to understand what was being conveyed.
-Clear distress plagued her face, but she didn’t want to draw attention to her hiding accomplices.
+[From…this…afternoon] Nicolaus, not being a master of lip reading was just barely able to understand what was being conveyed.
+Clear distress plagued her face, though she didn’t want to draw attention to her hiding accomplices.

 “Found ‘em!”
 A sudden call from deeper in the woods startled Nicolaus and Katie, but they remained hidden!
 Another officer, much shorter and stockier came along dragging Vergil and Harper by the collars of their shirts!

 “Alright, now where are the other two?
 Kevin, you go ahead and take these kids down the ridge.
 I’m going to find the others.”
 The skeevy officer said as he pointed down the hill.
 Amala sucked her teeth, which caught the officer’s attention.
 “Excuse me?!”
-He shouted in response!
+In a shrill response, he stood imposingly over Amala!

-“…” Amala went silent, aiming a sickened glare at the officer.
+“…” She went silent, aiming a fierce glare at the officer.

 “You got a problem with me, sand rat?!”

 “Yes, I do!
 You’ve been following me all day, haven’t you?”
 Amala snapped back with no fear in her posture!
-Despite her diminutive stature, she still had no reservations when it came to someone insulting her.
+Despite her diminutive stature, no reservations were had when it came to someone insulting her.

 “Heh!
 I’ve been following you all day for a damn good reason - don’t go thinking that you’re special or something!”

 “Let go!
-Do not touch me!”
-The color instantly drained from Amala’s face as Officer Niles pulled his gun and pointed the barrel right in the face of the rambunctious young woman!
+Do not touch me…!”
+The color instantly drained from Amala’s face, staring down the barrel of a gun.

 “Don’t worry, just reminding this little bitch who’s in charge?”